-- E. Performance of Work Under Special Conditions One situation under which SGA-level work may have ended or may have been reduced to the non-SGA level, as set out above, is "the removal of special conditions related to the impairment that are essential to the further performance of work."
-That is, a severely impaired person may have worked under conditions especially arranged to accommodate his or her impairment or may have worked through an unusual job opportunity, such as in a sheltered workshop.
-Special or unusual conditions may be evidenced in many ways.
-For example, the person: - 1.
-Required and received special assistance from other employees in performing the job; or - Was allowed to work irregular hours or take frequent rest periods; or - 3.
-Was provided with special equipment or was assigned work especially suited to the impairment; or - 4.
-Was able to work only within a framework of especially arranged circumstances, such as where other persons helped him or her prepare for or get to and from work; or

-- 5. Was permitted to perform at a lower standard of productivity or efficiency than other employees; or - 6.
-Was granted the opportunity to work, despite his or her handicap, because of family relationship, past association with the firm, or other altruistic reason.
+- 1. Required and received special assistance from other employees in performing the job; or - 2.
+Was allowed to work irregular hours or take frequent rest periods; or - 3.
+Was provided with special equipment or was assigned work especially suited to the impairment; or - Was able to work only with a framework of especially arranged circumstances, such as where other persons helped him or her prepare for or get to and from work; or - 5.
+Was permitted to perform at a lower standard of productivity or efficiency than other employees; or - 6.
+Was granted the opportunity to work, despite their handicap, because of family relationship, past association with the firm, or other altruistic reason.